MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/remediate.md

 - **SLA modifications**: Backup and recovery change significantly in a cloud platform.
 Assets might need to be modified to their backup processes to ensure continued function in the cloud.
 - **Application configuration changes**: Migrated applications might require changes to variables, such as network paths to dependent assets, service account changes, or updates to dependent IP addresses.
 - **Minor changes to network paths**: Routing patterns need to be modified to properly route user traffic to the new assets.
-  > [!NOTE]
-  > This isn't production routing to the new assets, but rather configuration to allow for proper routing to the assets in general.
+  - This isn't production routing to the new assets, but rather configuration to allow for proper routing to the assets in general.

 ## Large-scale remediation tasks